 Study group management

-3.1 Within the mandate set out in WTSA Resolution 2 (Rev. Geneva, 2022), study group chairmen shall be responsible for the establishment of an appropriate structure for the distribution and coordination of work, after consulting with study group vice-chairmen.
+3.1 Within the mandate set out in WTSA Resolution 2 (Rev. New Delhi, 2024), study group chairmen shall be responsible for the establishment of an appropriate structure for the distribution and coordination of work, after consulting with study group vice-chairmen.
 The study group chairmen perform the duties required of them within their study groups or within joint coordination activities.

-3.2 Appointment of chairmen and vice-chairmen shall be based upon the provisions of Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference, on the appointment and maximum term of office for chairmen and vice-chairmen of Sector advisory groups, study groups and other groups.
+3.2 Appointment of chairmen and vice-chairmen shall be based upon the provisions of Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the appointment and maximum term of office for chairmen and vice-chairmen of Sector advisory groups, study groups and other groups.

-3.3 The chairman of a study group should establish a management team, composed of all vice-chairmen, working party chairmen, etc., to assist in the organization of the work.
+3.3 The chairman of a study group should establish a management team, composed of all vice-chairmen, working party chairmen, rapporteurs, etc., to assist in the organization of the work.
 The mandate of a vice-chairman shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-T meetings or replacement of the chairman should he or she be unable to continue with study group duties.
 Each working party chairman provides technical and administrative leadership and should be recognized as having a role of equal importance to that of a study group vice-chairman.
 Each vice-chairman should be assigned specific functions based upon the study group's programme of work.
 The management team is encouraged to assist the chairman in the study group management role, for example in responsibilities for liaison activities, cooperation and collaboration with other standardization organizations, forums and consortia outside ITU, and promotion of the related study group activities.

 3.4 On the basis of 3.2 above, appointed vice-chairmen should be considered first in the appointment of working party chairmen.
 However, that does not prevent other competent experts being appointed as working party chairmen.
+The appointment of working party chairs and rapporteurs should consider gender equality and diversity, actively seeking to increase the participation of women in telecommunication standardization activities, enriching the diversity of perspectives and expertise, especially in technological advances, within the study group.

-3.5 To the extent possible, in accordance with Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference, and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.
+3.5 To the extent possible, in accordance with Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.

 3.6 A chairman, vice-chairman or working party chairman, on accepting this role, is expected to have the necessary support of the Member State or Sector Member to fulfil this commitment throughout the period to the next WTSA.